 III.18 A registered intermediary should take all reasonable steps to carry out client instructions promptly and accurately, notify the client after the instructions have been carried out and alert the client within a reasonable time in case of any delay or failure to execute the client's instructions by the registered intermediary.
-Client instructions refer to instructions to the registered intermediary and not instructions to the approved trustee.
+Client instructions refer to instructions to the registered intermediary and not instructions to the approved trustee or system operator of the electronic MPF system.